Nikos Anastopoulos: Club career

 Anastopoulos was born on 22 January 1958.
 He started his career at Dafni before transferring to Panionios with whom he debuted in the Alpha Ethniki in the 1977–78 season.
 Thanks to Anastopoulos, Panionios won the Greek Cup in 1979 upsetting AEK Athens 3–1.
 His debut in European competition was also impressive as he scored twice against FC Twente and once against IFK Göteborg in the Cup-winners' Cup.
 His performance brought an immediate transfer offer from Twente as well as other Greek and foreign clubs.
 Finally, in 1980, he went to Olympiacos.

 As an Olympiacos player, Anastopoulos, also known as "Moustakias" (the moustachioed one), won top scorer honours in 1982–83 season (29 goals), 1983–84 season (18 goals), 1985–86 season (19 goals) and 1986–87 season (16 goals).
 His goal-scoring exploits in 1982–83 won him the Bronze Boot as third scorer across Europe.

 Ahead of the 1987–88 season, Anastopoulos left Greece to play for Avellino in Italy.
 Though he performed well in the Italian Cup, he failed to score a single goal in Serie A and returned to Greece the following season.

 After coming close to signing with AEK Athens, Anastopoulos chose to return to Panionios.
 He later played for Olympiacos, Ionikos and closed out his career with Olympiacos (once more) after the 1993–94 season.

 International career

-On 21 September 1977, Anastopoulos made his debut for the Greece national team and during his playing career he was capped 75 times scoring 29 goals – more than any other Greek international.
+On 21 September 1977, Anastopoulos made his debut for Greece and during his playing career he was capped 75 times scoring 29 goals – more than any other Greek international.
 He was a member of the Greek squad in the finals of Euro 1980 and scored the only Greek goal of that competition with a header against Czechoslovakia.